Sarafian/MiniNugetServer/README.md

 - Mapping the `packagesPath` parameter to an external volume.
 - Can I run this on top of the nano image?

-The research progress will be updated in the branches and the wiki pages.
+**Use the wiki pages to track the progress and answers to these questions**.

 # Goal